ildar-shaimordanov/busybox-runner/README.md

 ## Run an external command or script from within shell

-BusyBox doesn't recognize external commands even when they are in $PATH.
+BusyBox doesn't recognize external commands even when they are in `$PATH`.
 The BusyBox's internal shell does.
 The following examples are identical:

 ```
 bb [shell-options] -c "command [command-options]"